What Are Limited Scope Services?

 For example, limited scope legal services may not be appropriate for situations of urgency when there is not enough time for the lawyer to properly prepare.

-Unless it is clear from the lawyer’s profile or website, ask how much experience the lawyer has doing family law and providing limited scope legal services to families.
+Unless it is clear from the lawyer’s profile or website, ask how much experience the lawyer has practicing family law and providing limited scope legal services for family law matters.

 Ask to see a draft of the retainer agreement that the lawyer uses for limited scope services.

 Explain to your lawyer what role(s) you want to play and what activities/tasks you want to do.
 Identify those activities/tasks that you do not want to do.
 Seek your lawyer’s advice about how best to allocate tasks between you.

 Make sure the retainer records your agreement regarding how tasks will be allocated.